 We have come to the

-conclusion, and must now reluctantly admit, that the vast majority of
+conclusion, and now reluctantly admit, and truly believe that the vast majority of

 quality antiques we are interested in are already in collections around

-which use to have great stuff are now full of
+where great stuff use to routinely show up, are now full of

 nameless insignificant fill and fluff.

 and collectors alike ever since we have been involved with the antiques